cechrist/cardoon/doc/usage.rst

 Usage
 -----

-At this moment the main program is very simple.
-It reads a netlist file, builds the circuit described there and runs any specified analyses.
-Optionally some analyses can drop to an ipython shell after calculations are finished for interactive work.
-For this, set the ``shell`` variable to ``True`` in the ``.options`` line.
+At this moment the main program reads a netlist file, builds the circuit described there and runs any specified analyses.
+Optionally some analyses can drop to an ipython shell with access to internal variables after calculations are finished for interactive work.

 After the source is installed, change into the cardoon directory and run the program with no arguments for a brief help message::